agents4j/agents4j/quarkus-integration/README.md

 1. When the application starts, choose which example to run:
    - Option 1: ChainWorkflow - Three Why Questions
+   - Option 2: ChainWorkflow - Comprehensive Examples
-   - Option 2: ParallelizationWorkflow - Concurrent Processing Examples
+   - Option 3: ParallelizationWorkflow - Concurrent Processing Examples

 #### For ChainWorkflow (Option 1):
 1. Enter your initial question when prompted
 2. The application will process your question through the chain of "why" questions
 3. The final result will include answers to all three "why" questions and a comprehensive summary

+#### For ChainWorkflow Examples (Option 2):
+1. The application will automatically run through 5 different examples
+2. Each example demonstrates different sequential processing patterns
+3. You'll see various workflow construction and configuration techniques

-#### For ParallelizationWorkflow (Option 2):
+#### For ParallelizationWorkflow (Option 3):
 1. The application will automatically run through 5 different examples
 2. Each example demonstrates different parallel processing patterns
 3. You'll see real-time output showing concurrent operations in action